Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD-in-the-Editor.md

 * **Don’t Load Payloads (default)** - Import without any payloads.
 * **Load All** - Import and load all payloads.

- Payloads can also be individually loaded and unloaded on the individual objects.
+ Payloads can also be individually loaded and unloaded on the specific prims using the Inspector Window for the GameObject.

 **Advanced**